Three Dog Night - Suitable For Framing

 WEBLINKS: Site Link

-Originally under the tutelage of The Beach Boys Brian Wilson as Redwood, Three Dog Night became one of the biggest selling bands of the early 70’s.
-With 13 gold albums and an amazing 21 top 40 singles, the group set the groundwork for the AOR movement to come, but by 1976 Three Dog Night had run its course.
+With 13 gold albums and an amazing 21 top 40 singles, the group set the groundwork for the AOR movement to come.
+But by 1976 Three Dog Night had run its course.

 The Songs

-It’s a solid album from start to finish although there are a couple stand-outs beyond the singles including their cover of Traffic‘s ‘Feelin’ Alright’ which gives Joe Cocker‘s popular version a serious run for his money.
 But the creme d la creme is ‘Lady Samantha’.
-Originally released the same year by Elton John as his second single, Three Dog Night’s take on the song is altogether different, creating a baroque beauty with a dark and deliciously moody edge.
+Originally released the same year by Elton John as his second single, Three Dog Night’s take on the song is altogether different.
+It’s a baroque beauty with a dark and deliciously moody edge.

 In Summary